 Joe is a talented artist and would use much of his time spent wrongfully incarcerated drawing detailed images entirely from memory.

-Joe’s exoneration happened uncharacteristically fast.
-On average, it takes six to seven years to free an innocent person due to lengthy back-and-forth interactions with prosecutors and judges to access information and move Petitions for Post-Conviction Relief through the system.
+Joe’s case progressed uncharacteristically fast.
+If a person achieves freedom, on average, it takes six to seven years due to lengthy back-and-forth interactions with prosecutors and judges to access information and move Petitions for Post-Conviction Relief through the system.
 We commend Yellowstone County Prosecutor Sarah Hyde for her swift action upon recognizing the lack of evidence behind the conviction.

 “I think this case should be a lesson in the incredible power we put in prosecutors’ hands, said MTIP Legal Director Caiti Carpenter.
 “And in this case, the prosecutor was able to fairly assess the facts and recognize that, as part of the system, we all have a duty to make sure wrongful convictions do not stand.”

-MTIP continues to fight for Joe’s full exoneration.
+MTIP continues to fight the dismissal of Joe’s underlying conviction.
 We will provide updates as soon as they are available!

 More on Joseph Jefferson-Dust: